 When should my child first see the dentist?

 If you have a specific concern, we’re happy to see children at any age.
 In general, however, we usually like to start seeing them around age 2-3.
-At this age they usually have most of their baby teeth, making it the ideal time to start monitoring their dental development.
+At this age they often have most of their baby teeth, making it the ideal time to begin monitoring their dental development

-Every child reacts differently to dental visits, so it’s important for us to take things slowly, giving them plenty of time to adapt to the new experience.
-It’s crucial that their first few trips to our office are completely free of stress.
+Every child reacts differently to dental visits, so it’s essential for us to take things slowly, giving them plenty of time to adapt to the new experience.
+It’s crucial that their first few trips to our office are entirely free of stress.
 Too many adults still avoid dental visits because of a negative experience as a child.

-In fact, we’ve found it’s a good idea to have your little ones accompany their older siblings to dental appointments.
-This is a perfect low-stress way to allow them to get to know us and get used to the new sights and sounds of a dental office.
+We’ve found it’s a good idea to have your little ones accompany their older siblings to dental appointments.
+This introduction is a perfect low-stress way to allow them to get to know us and get used to the new sights and sounds of a dental office.

 Is it time for your child’s first dental visit?
 Please call Thomas Family Dentistry, and we’ll be happy to arrange a time for you to bring your child in to meet us!